vehicle-lang/tutorial/chapter-3/exercises/Ch3-exercises.md

 -
 All code is available from the chapter-code folder.

-- Exercise #2 (⭑) : Experimenting with -balls of different size
+- Exercise #2 (⭑) : Experimenting with ε-balls of different size

 Same